Miniature Lives Magnified

-The Museum is on a mission to digitise the 80 million specimens in its collection.
+The Mu 1C6A seum is on a mission to digitise the 80 million specimens in its collection.
 We want to make the information the specimens hold about the natural world more openly available to scientists and the public.

-We have imaged more than 100,000 microscope slides of tiny insects, barely visible to the naked eye.
+We have imaged more than 70,000 microscope slides of lice from the Museum's collection.
 We have been asking digital volunteers for the Museum to help transcribe information from the specimen labels so that the data can be used for scientific research.

 Where will this data go?

-We are now processing the chalcid collection's specimen label data that was transcribed by our digital volunteers.
-It will become available on the Museum's Data Portal for anyone in the world to study.
+As we process the images and data from the louse collection, it will become available on the Museum's Data Portal for anyone in the world to study.

 How can I become a digital volunteer?

 1. Visit Lice of the Open Oceans on the Zooniverse platform.